Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 where $\delta (\cdot)$ is the Dirac-delta, $\| \cdot \|$ is the Euclidean norm, and $d \phi$ is the Lebesgue measure.
 We refer to the utilization of this uniform measure as the spherical constraint in this model.
 The Gibbs state $\mu_n^{\beta,J,h}$ of this model is the probability measure on $\mathbb{R}^n$ formally given by its density $\mu_n^{\beta,J,h} (d \phi)$ on $\mathbb{R}^n$ which has the formula

 where $\beta > 0$ is the inverse temperature, and $Z_n(\beta,J,h)$ is the partition function formally given by

-In this paper, a majority of the practical calculations are first done using the formal calculation properties of the $\delta$-functions, and these calculations are then given rigorous proofs later on.
+It is common to scale or set certain parameters to fixed values in these kinds of models.
+We insist on leaving the parameters without rescaling so that their contributions can be seen more transparently in results to come such as \Cref{max_point2} or the results presented in \Cref{phase_table}, where the ratio of the coupling constant $J$ and the, to be introduced, limiting sample standard deviation $m^\perp$ is of interest. \\ \\ In this paper, a majority of the practical calculations are first done using the formal calculation properties of the $\delta$-functions, and these calculations are then given rigorous proofs later on.
 The Gibbs state is rigorously redefined by its action on $f \in C_b (\mathbb{R}^n)$, where $C_b (\mathbb{R}^n)$ is the space of continuous bounded functions on $\mathbb{R}^n$, given by

 where